smarthxg/chicago-vaccine-inequity/README.md

 ## Chicago Vaccine Distribution Analysis

+The analysis was performed in collaboration with [WBEZ](https://www.wbez.org/) and [The Brown Institute](https://brown.columbia.edu/)

-The main objective of this analysis is to understand the availability of vaccines at a provider level in the most vulnerable community areas in Cook County.
+The main objective of this analysis is to understand the availability of vaccines at a provider level in the most vulnerable community areas in Chicago Area.

 The Protect Chicago website has provided a detailed pdf about the methodology used to determine [Chicago COVID-19 Community Vulnerability Index (CCVI)](https://www.chicago.gov/content/dam/city/sites/covid/reports/012521/Community_Vulnerability_Index_012521.pdf).
 The index was calculated using the Chicago Community Area Naming convention.